Hotchkiss H35: Rejection by the Infantry and adoption by the Cavalry

 A Hotchkiss H35 at an unknown date.

 The first series vehicle was again extensively and intensively tested until 4 December 1936.
 The testing soon showed that its cross-country handling qualities were unacceptably poor; it proved impossible to safely steer the vehicle on an uneven surface, posing an extreme danger to nearby friendly infantry.
 The Infantry therefore initially rejected any further procurement.
 Eventually, in 1937, it decided to accept only the last hundred tanks to equip just two battalions with the type: the 13e and 38e Bataillon de Chars de Combat.

 For political reasons however, stopping production of the tank was unacceptable.
 As a result, the first three hundred vehicles of the production run were offered to the Cavalry, which was forced to accept them because it would not have been granted a budget for other tanks anyway.
 As the cavalry units would be making more use of the road network and of mounted infantry, its cross-country handling problem was of less consequence.
-The H 35 was, at 28 km/h, also somewhat faster than the Renault R35, which was capable of 20 km/h, although in practice its average speed was lower than that of the R 35 because of its inferior gear box.
+The H35 was, at 28 km/h, also somewhat faster than the Renault R35, which was capable of 20 km/h, although in practice its average speed was lower than that of the R 35 because of its inferior gear box.